Why are tensions increasing between China and Taiwan? | DW | 07.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The record numbers of Chinese military flights near Taiwan over the last week show that Beijing is prepared to step up pressure on the Taiwanese leadership.
+The record number of Chinese military flights near Taiwan over the past week shows that Beijing is prepared to step up pressure on the Taiwanese leadership.

 China's military flew tens of fighter aircraft as many as 149 times toward Taiwan in recent days, in what is the most recent attempt at putting pressure on the self-governing island by displaying Beijing's military might.